globaltcad/swing-tree/docs/markdown/Climbing-Swing-Tree.md

 In Swing-Tree you can achieve this separation by using the **Sprouts property collection API**.
-Properties are a simple yet powerful concept, they are just wrapper types for the field variables of you view model which allow you register change listener on them.
+Properties are a simple yet powerful concept, they are just wrapper types for the field variables of you view model which allow you register change listeners on them.
-These listener make it possible to dynamically bind UI components to your business logic and vice versa.
+These listeners make it possible to dynamically update UI components when your business logic mutates the properties, and also to update the properties when the user interacts with the UI.
+This **bidirectional observer/listener pattern** is called **data binding**, and it is the fundamental building block of `MVVM` application development.

-Let's consider the following business logic, which we will call "view model" from now on in accordance with the `MVVM` design and naming conventions:
+Let's consider the following business logic, which we will call "**view model**" from now on in accordance with the `MVVM` design and naming conventions:

 ```java